mhdzz-sinan/Portfolio-sinan.mhdz/README.md

 ## 📌 About This Portfolio

-This portfolio represents my work, technical skills, and passion for robotics, engineering, and modern web technologies.
+This portfolio represents my work, technical skills, and passion for mechanical design, innovation, and modern web technologies.
 It is designed with a clean UI, smooth navigation, and responsive layout to ensure an excellent user experience across all devices.

 The website acts as a central hub where recruiters, collaborators, and peers can explore my projects and connect with me.